-• First Contact Resolution
+First Contact Resolution

-• Specific customer satisfaction measurements have not been previously defined across the industry.
+Specific First Contact Resolution measurements have not been previously defined across the industry.
 The Ontario Energy Board instructed all electricity distributors to review and develop measurements in these areas and begin tracking by July 1, 2014.
 The OEB plans to review information provided by electricity distributors over the next few years and implement a commonly defined measure for these areas in the future.
 As a result, each electricity distributor may have different measurements of performance until such time as the OEB provides specific direction regarding a commonly defined measure.

 - For NPEI, First Contact Resolution was measured based on NPEI representatives reviewing the previous call received from the customer.
-At the time of acknowledging the basis for the call, the representative gathers the information to determine if the current call is linked to an existing/previously recorded issue; if so, the calls are linked, and the call is treated as a non- first call resolution.
-This statistic is calculated from the number of requests completed by a representative which are not linked to a previous or current issue and dividing by the total incoming and outgoing requests being handled by a representative. - NPEI had a First Contact Resolution of 92% in 2017.
-NPEI will continue to implement and track customer satisfaction.
+At the time of acknowledging the basis for the call, the representative gathers the information to determine if the current call is linked to an existing/previously recorded issue; if so, the calls are linked, and the call is treated as a non-first call resolution.
+This statistic is calculated from the number of requests completed by a representative which are not linked to a previous or current issue and dividing by the total incoming and outgoing requests being handled by a representative. - NPEI had a First Contact Resolution of 91% in 2018, which is comparable to 2017 (2017 = 92%).
+NPEI will continue to implement and track First Contact Resolution.

-• Billing Accuracy
+Billing Accuracy

 - Until July 2014 a specific measurement of billing accuracy had not been previously defined across the industry.
 After consultation with some electricity distributors, the Ontario Energy Board has prescribed a measurement of billing accuracy which was implemented by all electricity distributors effective October 1, 2014.
-The measurement is defined as accurate bills issued expressed as a percentage of total bills issued. - A bill is considered inaccurate if: it is an estimated bill, or if the bill has been issued to the customer and subsequently cancelled due to a billing error, or if there has been a billing adjustment in a subsequent billing as a result of a previous billing error. - During 2017, NPEI issued more than 662,000 bills and achieved a billing accuracy of 99.46%.
-This is consistent with the prior year (99.74%) and compares favourably to the prescribed OEB target of 98%. - NPEI continues to monitor its billing accuracy results and processes to identify opportunities for improvement.
+The measurement is defined as accurate bills issued expressed as a percentage of total bills issued. - A bill is considered inaccurate if: it is an estimated bill, or if the bill has been issued to the customer and subsequently cancelled due to a billing error, or if there has been a billing adjustment in a subsequent billing as a result of a previous billing error. - During 2018, NPEI issued more than 664,000 bills and achieved a billing accuracy of 99.06%.
+This represents a slight decline over the prior year (2017 = 99.46%) and compares favourably to the prescribed OEB target of 98%. - NPEI continues to monitor its billing accuracy results and processes to identify opportunities for improvement.

-• Customer Satisfaction Survey Results
+Customer Satisfaction Survey Results